 It’s easy to get hooked on the leggy, sweet character of shrubby Aeonium succulents, those that stand up tall in either a pot or in the ground.
-Aeoniums, in the Crassula family, have become quite popular over the last number of years, and in mild climates they can grow year round outdoors; under the right conditions, they can also live indoors.
+Aeoniums, in the Crassula family, have become popular over recent years – in mild climates they can grow year round outdoors – and under the right conditions they can also live indoors.

-Though there are a range of sizes, the shrubby succulent Aeoniums seem to grow approximately 1 – 4 feet tall and wide.
+Though sizes range, the shrubby succulent Aeoniums grow approximately 1 – 4 feet tall and wide.
 And, I think that the leggy character, which if that word scares you, (I’m using it with positive sentiment because often I like it), you or your gift recipient can behead, prune, and generate new Aeonium babies easily, to keep them more compact, and in-check, down the road.

 There are approximately 35 species of Aeonium.
 Two examples are variegated Aeonium ‘Sunburst,’– which grows less than 2 feet tall and Aeonium arboreum ‘Zwarktop,’ with deep purple black foliage, growing to about 3 feet tall.

 If you live in a mild climate with lots of succulents growing outdoors, get permission to make some cuttings, or “BEHEADING’ as Debra Lee Baldwin, succulent expert, and author of: Designing with Succulents, explains.
 Her terminology of “beheading,” (photo above) really refers to offing the head of the succulent rosette, with only an inch of stem.
 Following that – allowing the beheading to dry and callous for around 10 days, to a couple of month, depending upon time of year (at which time, or there about, the cut end will have calloused and formed roots.
 You can then plant it in a pot or the ground.)